ChevanR/G-Bomber-V2.0/README.md

   second-email@example.com:secondpassword

 - Each line represents one SMTP account.
-Ensure there are no extra spaces or lines.
+Make sure there are no extra spaces or lines.

 ### Running the Script
 To run the script, open the command prompt, cd to the script's directory, and execute: